Amaralovelyn/LITA_Class_Documentation/README.md

   select*from salesdata
   ```

-### Then, I alter the SalesData Table to create additional column called TotalSales by writing the query below:
+### Then, I altered the SalesData Table to create additional column called TotalSales by writing the query below:

    ```SQL
    ALTER TABLE salesdata